CE-Programming/toolchain/docs/static/asm.rst

 Every time you start a new section (such as :code:`.section .text.function`), the linker has an opportunity to delete a block of dead code/data.
 Because of this, the correct time to switch sections is usually every time you start a new function or variable.
 To define a symbol in a block that can be referenced from other blocks, you should do :code:`.local _symbol` or :code:`.global _symbol` right before its definition.
-If it is local then it is only able to be referenced from the same file and no :ref:`.extern <asm-extern>` should be used.
+If it is local, then it can only be referenced from the same file and no :ref:`.extern <asm-extern>` should be used.
-If it is global then it can be referenced within the same file without :ref:`.extern <asm-extern>` just like local symbols, but global symbols can also be referenced from other files and even C/C++!
+If it is global, then it can be referenced within the same file without :ref:`.extern <asm-extern>` just like local symbols, but global symbols can also be referenced from other files and even C/C++.
 The global assembly symbol named :code:`_symbol` in assembly is accessible in C using the name :code:`symbol`, without the leading underscore.

 .. _asm-extern: